madelinemarshall/madelinemarshall.github.io/publications.md

 ---
 layout: page
-title: Publications
+title: Research
-tagline: List of first-author manuscripts
+tagline: An overview of the research projects I have lead
-ref: publications
+ref: research
 order: 1
 ---